Rhinomanometry

 Rx Allergy Treatment

-Evaluate allergy immunotherapy or antibiotic therapy efficacy
+Evaluate allergy immunotherapy or antibiotic therapy efficacy and response

 Children

-Evaluate tonsil hypertrophy in children
+Evaluate adenoids hypertrophy in children as young as three years old

 Pre-Surgery